-• The longer-term raised bog restoration trajectory of the site.
+The longer-term raised bog restoration trajectory of the site.
 The plan covers the short-term rehabilitation actions and an additional monitoring and after-care programme to monitor the rehabilitation during the Scheme and to respond to any needs (failure of environmental stabilisation for example).
 It is expected that this rehabilitation plan will set the site on an enhanced and accelerated trajectory towards environmental stabilisation and wetland creation.
 The plan does not set any goals or outcomes, for example, the extent (specific area) of active raised bog habitat (ARB) that may develop at this site in the long-term.
 This is beyond the scope of this rehabilitation plan.

-- This plan is not intended to be an after-use or future land-use plan for Begnagh Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future.
-This will require further engagement with stakeholders.
+- This plan is not intended to be an after-use or future land-use plan for Lodge Bog. - The longer-term management of this site for other uses in the future.
+This will require further engagement with stakeholders. - Bord na Móna are currently planning to build a windfarm on cutaway bog in the Ballydermot area.
+This project is known as Ballydermot Windfarm.
+Lodge Bog is expected to be part of this project.
+Rehabilitation will be integrated with this proposed renewable energy project.
+Where the proposed infrastructure is situated within Lodge bog, this area has been constrained from this rehabilitation plan.